pimcore/customer-data-framework/doc/30_OAuth-Server.md

      Can be any value and stored in a user's session.

   This action then renders a symfony-form that an User can be authenticated by.
-After an User authenticated successfully, they are redirected to the former defined redirect_uri parameter.
-The redirected uri contains a Auth-Code (`code`) parameter and my be a `state` parameter:
+After an User is authenticated successfully, they are redirected to where the former defined `redirect_uri` parameter points to.

+  In order to exchange an Access-Token for an Auth-Code, an Auth-Code (`code`) and (if former passed) `state` parameter is appended in the redirected uri as well:

   http://www.google.com?code=access_code_jwt&state=some_state_value